andreschort/query/README.md

 - DropDownField: Renders a select as the filter UI element.

 All fields have a anchor as title above them which when clicked triggers sorting on that field.

+These are the properties in common between the three fields:
+- Name (string - required): The name of the field.
+Used to identify the field's filter value and sorting direction (if any)
+- DataField (string - required): The name of the property bound to the field.The field uses this to get the value to display in each cell.
+- FilterPlaceholder (string - optional): The placeholder to show in the filter UI element.
+- UrlFormat (string - optional): Turns the text in the cell into a link.
+The string is used as the url of the link.
+- UrlFields (string, optional): A comma separated list of properties to use with UrlFormat.
+This allows to generate an url customized for each row.

 This is an example of a GridView using the `DataControlField`'s provided: